New Location Science Models with Applications to UAV-Based Disaster Relief: Introduction

 \begin{itemize}

-\item Introducing the generalized \emph{Sylvester-Fermat-Torricelli (SFT)} problem, a novel formulation not previously explored in the literature.
-The generalized SFT problem is a min–max optimization problem that incorporates multiple Minkowski gauge functions rather than a single one.
-This generalization provides sufficient flexibility to account for UAV heterogeneity (e.g., varying speeds) and the influence of wind as a source of weather uncertainty.
-Furthermore, the model extends from individual points to convex sets, which is particularly useful when UAVs are required to reach a target area rather than a specific point.
-Finally, in this new min–max framework, the maximum of functions—each potentially representing the sum of several Minkowski gauge functions—is minimized.
-This approach enables modeling of UAV round-trip movements, a feature essential for realistic operational scenarios.
+\item We introduce and investigate the generalized \emph{Sylvester-Fermat-Torricelli (SFT)} problem, a novel model of location science not previously explored in the literature.
+The generalized SFT problem belongs to the area of {\em minimax optimization} that incorporates {\em multiple Minkowski gauge} functions rather than a single one.
+This generalization provides sufficient flexibility to account for {\em UAV heterogeneity} and the {\em influence of wind} as a source of weather uncertainty.
+Furthermore, the model extends from individual target points to convex sets, which is particularly useful when UAVs are required to reach a target area rather than a specific point.
+Finally, in this new minimax framework, the maximum of functions--each potentially representing the sum of several Minkowski gauge functions--is minimized.
+This approach enables modeling of {\em UAV round-trip movements}, a feature that is highly essential for realistic operational scenarios.

-\item Presenting an extended version of the generalized SFT problem, as well as the generalized Fermat–Torricelli and generalized Sylvester problems, incorporating two types of Minkowski gauge functions: the set-based Minkowski gauge function (\ref{eq:set-based-minkowski-definition}) and the maximal Minkowski gauge function (\ref{eq:MSMG_function}).
-This extension enables modeling of scenarios in which UAVs enter a target area from the point closest to a facility and exit from the point farthest from it.
-In Section \ref{sec:application}, the practical applicability of this extended formulation in real-world operations is demonstrated.
+\item We further introduce and discuss an {\em extended version} of the generalized SFT model, as well as extended counterparts of the generalized Fermat–Torricelli and Sylvester problems, by incorporating two types of Minkowski gauge functions: the {\em set-based Minkowski gauge} (\ref{eq:set-based-minkowski-definition}) and the {\em maximal set-based Minkowski gauge} (\ref{eq:MSMG_function}).
+These extensions enable us modeling scenarios in which UAVs enter a target area from the point {\em closest to a facility} and exit from the point {\em farthest from it}.
+In Section~\ref{sec:application}, the practical applicability of the extended formulations in real-world operations is demonstrated with providing extensive numerical experiments.

-\item Developing a single facility location model for disaster relief using UAVs that explicitly accounts for wind effects and UAV fleet heterogeneity, thereby enhancing its applicability to real-world scenarios. \end{itemize}
+\item We develop a {\em single facility location model} for disaster relief by using UAVs that explicitly accounts for wind effects and UAV fleet heterogeneity, which therefore enhance its applicability to real-world scenarios. \end{itemize}